 - Elizabeth Kwan, Senior Researcher, Canadian Labour Congress

-- Louisane LeBlanc, Student Representative, Doctoral Candidate and Teaching Assistant, Department of Linguistics and Translation, Université de Montréal
+- Louisane LeBlanc, Student Representative, Doctoral Candidate and Lecturer, Department of Linguistics and Translation, Université de Montréal

 - Sue Paish, CEO, Digital Technology Supercluster

 - Christian Paradis, Former Minister of Industry and International Development